MicrosoftDocs/well-architected/well-architected/mission-critical/mission-critical-networking-connectivity.md

   - AKS supports two plugins that implement Network Policy, _Azure_ and _Calico_.
 Both plugins use Linux IPTables to enforce the specified policies.
 See [Differences between Azure and Calico policies and their capabilities](/azure/aks/use-network-policies#differences-between-azure-and-calico-policies-and-their-capabilities) for more details.
   - Network policies don't conflict since they're additive.
   - For a network flow between two pods to be allowed, both the egress policy on the source pod and the ingress policy on the destination pod need to allow the traffic.
   - The network policy feature can only be enabled at cluster instantiation time.
-It is not possible to enable network policy on an existing AKS cluster.
+It's not possible to enable network policy on an existing AKS cluster.
   - The delivery of network policies is consistent regardless of whether Azure or Calico is used.
   - Calico provides a [richer feature set](/azure/aks/use-network-policies#differences-between-azure-and-calico-policies-and-their-capabilities), including support for windows-nodes and supports Azure CNI as well as Kubenet.